open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x/how-to-guides/data-quality-observability/quality/tests-yaml.md

 ---
-title: Tests
+title: Tests - YAML Config
-slug: /quality-and-observability/data-quality/tests
+slug: /how-to-guides/data-quality-observability/quality/tests-yaml
 ---

-# Test
+# Tests in the YAML Config
 Here you can see all the supported tests definitions and how to configure them in the YAML config file.

 A **Test Definition** is a generic definition of a test.
 This Test Definition then gets specified in a Test Case.
 This Test Case is where the parameter(s) of a Test Definition are specified.